 Thewlis – DAR Trail

-Harold Thewlis donated 27 acres of wooded upland to the Nature Conservancy in May 1994.
-TNC then passed ownership of the property to the South Kingstown Land Trust.
-Thewlis Woods features stands of eastern white pine, scarlet oak, and beech.
+Points of interest: Thewlis Woods features stands of eastern white pine, scarlet oak, and beech.
 Turkey, coyote, fisher, and many other animals find food and shelter on this property.
-A 0.8 mile hiking trail built in 2006 by John Tarasevitvh as an Eagle Scout project, and generously funded by the Daughter of American Revolution (DAR), gives the hiker access to this beautiful property.
+Harold Thewlis donated 28 acres of wooded upland to The Nature Conservancy in May 1994 who then passed ownership of the property to the South Kingstown Land Trust.
+The hiking trail was built in 2006 by John Tarasevich as an Eagle Scout project, and generously funded by the Daughters of the American Revolution (DAR).

 Weeden Trail